 Theresa liked to remind people that “It’s the friends we meet along the way that help us appreciate the journey.”
 Theresa met many wonderful people during her career at Mayo Clinic Health System - Fairmont.
 Helping students learn about this rewarding career was something Theresa was very passionate about.
 This scholarship helps support students so they too can experience this rewarding career.

 Applicants for the Theresa C. Smith radiology scholarship must have completed one full year of an accredited joint review committee on education in radiologic technology (JRCERT) program and be entering their second year.
-The applicant must be a full time student and preference is given to students who graduated from a high school in Martin/Faribault county or surrounding areas.
+The applicant must be a full time student and preference is given to students who graduated from a high school in Martin, Faribault or Jackson county or surrounding areas.